 You create or modify a configuration archive in the Configuration Archive editor.
-For more details about the editor, see "Configuration Archive Job Editor" on page 173 in the User Interface Reference.
+For more details about the editor, see "Configuration Archive Job Editor" in the User Interface Reference.

 To create a new configuration archive job

 • Select File > New > Configuration Archive Job.